lucasnbsb/Data-Structures-and-Algorithms/README.md

     - if they dont you get the max of the increment of either, so the right and down ( or up and left, depending on how you are traversing.)
     -

+### 1161.
+Maximum Level Sum of a Binary Tree (google prep)
+    - Run bfs, make sure to use -inf as the maxSum

 ### 2491.
 Divide Players Into Teams of Equal Skill
     - find the target skill by finding the max and min in the same treversal.
     - while populating a counting dictionary